Elaeocarpus williamsianus

-Elaeocarpus williamsianus, commonly known as hairy quandong, is a species of flowering plant in the family Elaeocarpaceae and is endemic to a restricted area of north-eastern New South Wales.
+Elaeocarpus williamsianus, commonly known as hairy quandong, is a species of flowering plant in the family Elaeocarpaceae.
+It is endemic to a restricted area of north-eastern New South Wales, Australia.
 It is a small tree with lance-shaped leaves, racemes of greenish-white flowers and spherical blue fruit.

 Description

 Elaeocarpus williamsianus is a tree that typically grows to a height of 9–15 m with a trunk diameter of up to 18 cm, with creamy-brown bark but without buttress roots.
 Its young branchlets are densely covered with woolly, rust-coloured hairs.
 The leaves are lance-shaped to egg-shaped with the narrower end towards the base, 90–150 mm long and 30–55 mm wide on a petiole 15–32 mm long.
 The leaves sometimes have eight to ten pairs of inconspicuous teeth on the edges.
 The flowers are pendent, borne in leaf axils in groups of eleven to sixteen on a rachis 25–50 mm long, each flower on a pedicel 2–4 mm long.
 The flowers have five oblong to narrow triangular green sepals 9.5–11 mm long and about 2 mm wide.
 The five petals are greenish-white, oblong, 11–13 mm long and 2–2.5 mm wide with a fringe of twenty-two to twenty-six linear lobes at the tip.
 There are thirty to thirty-eight stamens and the ovary is covered with silvery hairs.
 Flowering occurs from November to December and the fruit is a more or less spherical blue drupe about 20–30 mm in diameter, the stone with three longitudinal grooves.